About Us

 About Zarlasht

 Zarlasht Niaz runs this site, and every post on here is written by her (including, awkwardly, this self-congratulatory bio).
-She is an Afghan American writer and the founder of the nonprofit Afghan Refugee Aid.
-In 2019, she was awarded a Mirrors and Windows Fellowship from the Loft Literary Center and her poetry has been commissioned by REELpoetry and Aurora Picture Show.
+She is an Afghan American writer and a founder of the nonprofit Afghan Refugee Aid.
+She has an M.F.A. in Creative Writing, and her work focuses on children’s literature and poetry.
+She was an inaugural Mirrors and Windows Fellow and a PB Rising Stars Mentee.
 Her essay "Home is Where the Haleem" is published in the anthology What We Hunger For: Refugee and Immigrant Stories on Food and Family.